adleroliveira/dreamjs/README.md

 ```

 ### TODO
-The next step is to update DreamJS to allow the its use with promises and streams.
+The next step is to update DreamJS to allow the use with promises and streams.
 [Chance]: http://chancejs.com/